danbev/node/doc/api/worker.md

   * data {any} Any JavaScript value that will be cloned and made available as [`require('worker').workerData`][].
-The cloning will occur as described in the [HTML structured clone algorithm][], and an error will be thrown if the object can not be cloned (e.g. because it contains `function`s).
+The cloning will occur as described in the [HTML structured clone algorithm][], and an error will be thrown if the object cannot be cloned (e.g. because it contains `function`s).

 ### Event: 'error'